wntiv-main/Assessment/README.md

 ```
 $ py main.py
 ```
 This will start the discord bot.
-You will need a bot token, so if the program crashes immediately this is probable why.
+You will need a bot token, so if the program crashes immediately this is probably why.
 In `config.txt`, replace the `<TOKEN>` after `discord_token=` with your bot's discord token, and run the script again.